Qiskit/qiskit/CONTRIBUTING.md

   that may be using them, or do they imply changes to the assumptions in our data structures?
 * Are there any edge cases you can think of that the code might not handle well?
+  Could the PR benefit from extra tests to cover these, or to verify other edge cases that it *does* handle successfully?
 * Is the code reasonably easy for you to understand?
 This particular point is tricky; the more you review code, the easier it will be for you to understand more code, so don't worry about this as much if you're getting started.